aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 Congratulations on completing your first AuroraPass integration!

-If you still have some questions, please contact our team via [Discord](https://discord.com/invite/dEFJBz8HQV) by opening a support ticket there.
+If you still have questions, please get in touch with our [Support Team](https://discord.com/invite/dEFJBz8HQV) by opening a support ticket there.